Sch3lp/entmob_examples/README.md

 ## Docker stuff
 If you're not on Linux [install Docker-Toolbox](https://www.docker.com/docker-toolbox).

+### Installing on OSX
+The installer might not have created a `default` machine, so you'll have to create it manually.

+You can tell you don't have a `default` machine when `docker-machine ip default` returns `Error: No machine name(s) specified and no "default" machine exists.`.

+Run this command `docker-machine create -d virtualbox default`.

+Then run `eval $(docker-machine env)` to sync your shell with the VM.

+### Docker stuff continued

 Check which ip your docker VM is running on with `docker-machine ip default`.

 Run `docker-compose up` to spin up two PostgreSQL database instances.